Economics - Arts dialogues

 Projects

 ICENS lab is working with LEAP lab to create safe spaces for dialogue and interactions between the realm of economics with that of the arts, two worlds that often operate separately.
-In this spirit, they recently co-organised a workshop in Cambridge, UK, in June 2025, on “Experiments in Uncertainty and Un/knowing: Economics - Visual Arts Perspectives on Climate Change Mitigation”.
+In this spirit, they recently co-organised a workshop in Cambridge, UK, in June 2025, on Experiments in Uncertainty and Un/knowing: Economics - Visual Arts Perspectives on Climate Change Mitigation.
 The workshop unpacked, questioned reimagined, and befriended the thorny concept of uncertainty, with a focus on our collective efforts to reduce anthropogenic greenhouse gas emissions.
 How do we show or convey what we do not know?
 How can the arts help economists more closely embrace uncertainty and learn to elegantly navigate landscapes of ambiguities and open-ended knowledge?
-LEAP lab is a trans-disciplinary initiative involving a collective of researchers and practitioners at the University of Cambridge and Anglia Ruskin University.The event was supported by CRASSH (Centre for Research in the Arts, Social Sciences and Humanities) at University of Cambridge.
-More information is available on the CRASSH’s events page.
-Stay tuned with us for more information on this initiative of bringing economists in dialogue with the arts and humanities.
+It is hoped that this was a first pilot initiative and the start of a method, in a series of systematic efforts to connect economists with artists.
+The longer-term aim is to shape an arts-driven economics research and practice, and figure out ways in which the arts, through its critiquing and revealing nature, could aid the economics discipline, such that the latter becomes more disruptive, innovative, and less immune to fossilisation.
+The event was supported by CRASSH (Centre for Research in the Arts, Social Sciences and Humanities) at University of Cambridge.
+For more about the event and ideas behind it, see our summary on the Perspectives section of our website.